marqueswsm/UniFaaS-Cli/README.md

-# uni-faas-cli
+# uni-faas CLI

-It is a CLI developed to create functions using Containers and Unikernels [In development]
+A CLI for UniFaaS [In development]

+# License

+MIT - see LICENSE